kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/machine_learning/ml_intro.md

 * Suitable for beginners.
 * Supports both convolutional networks and recurrent networks.

+### PyTorch

+Description: An open-source framework developed by Facebook's AI Research lab.
+It's known for its dynamic computational graph and ease of use.

+**Features**

+* Dynamic computation graph for flexibility.
+* Strong community support.
+* Preferred for research and prototyping.
+* TorchScript for transitioning from research to production.

+### TensorFlow

+Description: An open-source framework developed by Google.
+It is widely used for both research and production purposes.

+**Features**

+* Extensive support for deep learning and neural networks.
+* Scalability to run on CPUs, GPUs, and TPUs.
+* TensorBoard for visualization.
+* High-level APIs like Keras for ease of use.

 ### XGBoost

 Description: An optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.